retry51776/notes/development/ai/paper.md

 - Retrieval Enhanced Transformers (RETRO) are a type of language model that combines the strengths of both retrieval-based and generative models.
 RETRO models first retrieve a set of relevant documents from a large corpus, and then use a generative model to generate text that is consistent with the retrieved documents.

+- SynFlow prune network connection by assign score to each connection. score = dervitity_lose / dervitity_weight * weight; Because we want to prune connection auto balance between layers(I am not 100% agrees here.)

+- Quantized is normalized weight & activation input & output.
+But outlier weight is problem. maybe need split out outlier process.
 # Ideas
-pick radom top weight neurons, take input from (important & far aways) neuron's output; repeat winning lottery?
+- pick radom top weight neurons, take input from (important & far aways) neuron's output; repeat winning lottery?
+- prune combines with quantized? or can we quantized only subset network?